What is Data Science?

 Data Science Career Outlook and Salary Opportunities

 Data science professionals are rewarded for their highly technical skill set with competitive salaries and great job opportunities at big and small companies in most industries.
-With almost 6,000 open positions listed on Glassdoor, data science professionals with the appropriate experience and education have the opportunity to make their mark in some of the most forward-thinking companies in the world.8
+Data science professionals with the appropriate experience and education have the opportunity to make their mark in some of the most forward-thinking companies in the world.

 Gaining specialized skills within the data science field can distinguish data scientists even further.
-For example, machine learning experts utilize high-level programming skills to create algorithms that continuously gather data and automatically adjust their function to be more effective.
+For example, machine learning experts use high-level programming skills to create algorithms that continuously gather data and adjust their learning to improve prediction performance.